KitchissippiRobotics/Gemini-3D-Printer/README.md

 This makes the parts more fragile than a production model, however the initial K02.2 prototype successfully made several prints of decent quality.
 Most print failures may have been explained by early bed mounting and filament pusher mounting - these were done mostly as hacks to test the electronics and basic mechanism.

+<h2>History Notes</h2>

+This project is the developers second CoreXY design and 5th original 3D printer design.

+- The first version - several revisions of the K02.1 - was based around an experimental carriage for movement using low cost materials
+- The first version was abandoned due to required materials being made of steel; while fully functional, the machine was heavier than ideal
+- Carriages formed the basis of the successful K03.1 and K03.2 prototype delta machines, intended as outlets for recycling initial K02 materials, fully functional but incomplete at this writing.
+- Cost analysis revealed that the original K02 (and perhaps K03) was not providing significant savings in cost vs production effort
+- production of the K02/K03 machines accurately requires machinery exceeding any savings - they can be built with simple tools like a punch/hand-drill/hacksaw, but great care must be taken (mass replication would be difficult)

 <h2>Work Notes</h2>

 *23/Feb/2015* This is the Hotend-Assembly-Concept-HAC.03 fork.
 It is the current fork for development work.